 microchips are reaching the limits of miniaturisation

-companies are reaching the limits of miniaturisation for computer chips.
+manufacturers are reaching the limits of miniaturisation for computer chips.

 process.
 This is close to the size of individual atoms.
 Silicon is impossible

 to scale below this size, due to the effects of quantum tunnelling.
+Moore's

 Law, the trend which sees computer power double every 18 months, has entered a new paradigm shift, with traditional microchips now being abandoned